 This bold, highly original manner of painting was more influential than one might expect.
 It had a strong impact on the neighbouring scriptoria of Southern France (the Apocalypse of St Sever, for instance) and on the art of Portugal, but it also spread further north and can be seen, rather suprisingly, in books made in the scriptorium of St Omer in Northern France.
 The Apocalyptic scenes in the Liber Floridus of Lambert of St Omer (Paris, Bibliotheque Nationale) reflect the Spanish love of brightly coloured backgrounds.

 We must now turn from Spain, where the Christian monks had to devise a style of their own without the guidance of tradition and prototype, to Italy, a land with an almost unbroken heritage of religious art from Early Christian times and directly in contact with the Eastern Empire of Byzantium.
 In the days of the Ottonian Empire, Southern Italy was a bone of contention between German and Byzantine interests; the struggle was further complicated by the arrival of the Normans during the eleventh century.
 Stylistically, this is reflected in the art of the Benedictine Monastery of Monte Cassino, south of Rome.
-The abbot, Desiderius (1057-1085), had connections with Constantinople; he sent there for artists skilled in mosaic art, with which to decorate the church which he rebuilt, and commissioned Byzantine metalworkers to make a golden antependium decorated with scenes from the Life of St Benedict.
+The abbot, Desiderius (1057-1085), had connections with Constantinople; he sent there for artists skilled in mosaic art, with which to decorate the church which he rebuilt, and commissioned several items of Byzantine metalwork, such as a golden antependium decorated with scenes from the Life of St Benedict.
 How far the Eastern influences affected the work in the scriptorium at Monte Cassino can be seen in the Life of St Benedict and St Maur (Rome, Vatican Library) written during the abbacy of Desiderius.
 It is illustrated with over a hundred small scenes from the lives of the saints.
 They are lively outline drawings filled in with colour washes and the debt to Byzantium is surprisingly superficial.
 Some of the initials show a knowledge of the Ottonian Sacramentary of Henry II, but there are no direct connections.
 (For Italian wall murals and altarpieces, see: Romanesque Painting in Italy c.1000-1200.)